huss-osman/devops-learning/06-aws/networking/02-security-groups-deep-dive.md

 * Connection refused errors often indicate application issues
 * Security Groups can reference other Security Groups
 * Referencing Security Groups simplifies management in dynamic environments
+* Restricting access to trusted IP addresses improves security posture
+* Security Groups are one of the first areas to investigate when troubleshooting connectivity issues

 ---